 - provide resources that improve the cloud administrative experience.

 Membership in the Cloud Advisory Council is not limited to large organizations.
 Rather, it is based on expertise and interest in the objectives of the CAC.
 Original equipment manufacturers (OEMs), independent software vendors (ISVs), and companies supplying technological products and services comprise the foundation of the CAC.
 Currently, the organization has 45 corporate members.
 However, end-users can also apply for membership, providing a broader perspective that extends to all angles of the cloud rather than just the supply side.

 To present its findings and offer educational support on the cloud to the broader community, the Cloud Advisory Council publishes papers of the following three types (listed along with the first articles in each category):

 - Best practices.
 Sample: With cloud-based applications, storage performance is one of the greatest issues.
 One confusing aspect is how it fluctuates.
 Users can also impact the experience of other users, and monitoring is complex as well.
 What are the best solutions?

 - Case studies.
-Sample: If you understand the basics of redundancy, you can see why RAID – redundant array of independent disks – is so commonly used.
+Sample: If you understand the basics of redundancy, you can see why RAID – a redundant array of independent disks – is so commonly used.
 If any of the disks becomes damaged, the data is backed up across multiple drives.
-However, at hyperscale (scaling to thousands of computers, typical for filtering big data across enterprises), RAID is no longer an effective solution.
+However, at hyper-scale (scaling to thousands of computers, typical for filtering big data across enterprises), RAID is no longer an effective solution.

 - White papers.
 Sample: Understanding energy efficiency for cloud computing, or any aspect of web infrastructure, is difficult to ascertain.
-Data centers often do not provide information related to their power use; and if they do, it may not be reliable.
+Data centers often do not provide information related to their power use, and if they do, it may not be reliable.
 It’s private information a company can choose not to disclose.
-Plus, as new hardware develops, efficiency models must evolve with them in order to be accurate.
+Plus, as new hardware develops, efficiency models must evolve with them to be accurate.
 How do we work with the information available to improve efficiency?

 Sample Issue: The Open-Source Enterprise